 Camping and outdoor stores, Army-Navy surplus stores, Walmart, Amazon, off-grid survival websites, as well as the websites of the MRE companies all offer civilian MREs for sale.
 These meals are a great source of food for outdoor activities and off-grid living.
 Military-grade MREs are also available at some stores and websites, although prices may vary.

-The next time a storm is headed in your direction that could knock the power out, the next time you go hiking the Appalachian trail, or when you just feel like checking out what your soldier son or daughter eats when they're stationed across the pond, just order an MRE package.
+The next time a storm is headed in your direction that could knock the power out, the next time you go hiking the Appalachian trail, or when you feel like checking out what your soldier son or daughter eats when they're stationed across the pond, order an MRE package.

 Important information about MREs

-When something has a short shelf life but isn't refrigerated and is precooked, it can't be done without preservatives.
+When military food has a short shelf life but isn't refrigerated and is precooked, it can't be done without preservatives.

-At best, MREs will last for five years, so it's best to chuck them out as they're nearing their use-by date.
+At best, MREs (meals ready-to-eat) will last for five years, so it's best to chuck them out as they're nearing their use-by date.